KamilMarszalek/dobble/README.md

 To play the terminal version, run main.py using a Unix terminal.
 In order to play the pygame version, run ui_pygame.py.
 You have to set up a virtual environment using the requirements.txt file:
 - `python3 -m venv .venv`
-- `source venv/bin/activate`
+- `source .venv/bin/activate`
 - `pip install -r requirements.txt`
 <br>

 The Tkinter module should be installed along with Python.
+If it is not installed:
+- `sudo apt install python3-tk`

 ## Reflective part
 I began my project on November 25<sup>th</sup>.